mui/material-ui/CONTRIBUTING.md

 If any of the checks fails click on the _Details_ link and review the logs of the build to find out why it failed.
 For CircleCI you need to login first.
-No further permissions are required to view the buidl logs.
+No further permissions are required to view the build logs.
 The following section gives an overview of what each check is responsible for.

 ##### ci/codesandbox